 Saudi Dress Code

 Do not misjudge the impact a Saudi dress code can have on the consequence of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.